Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Updates a live output.](ref:updateliveoutput)
+> For more information about the API call used go to [Update Live Output](https://developer.nomad-cms.com/docs/update-live-output)

 ## Delete Live Output Profile